gluster/glusterdocs/Contributors-Guide/Bug-reporting-template.md

 -   Provide possible issues, warnings, errors as a comment to the bug
     -   Look for issues/warnings/errors in self-heal logs, rebalance logs, glusterd logs, brick logs, mount logs/nfs logs/smb logs
     -   Add the entire logs as attachment, if it is very large to paste as a comment
+- If possible, please mention about the system time when the issue has happened and cross check the log with that time frame

 Additional info: